The Need for 360 Degree Performance Appraisal Process

 2. Hold a Briefing Session

-Even though this step sounds cliché, it is an important one for familiarizing the organization with something new.
+Even though this step sounds cliched, it is an important one for familiarizing the organization with something new.
 Before you expect employees to take up the survey, hold a briefing session where you give pointers as to how to use the tool.
 This will make the process simpler during implementation.
-As employees will begin to understand 360 appraisal software, they will be able to use it better.
+As employees will begin to understand 360 degree performance evaluation software, they will be able to use it better.

 3. Communicate the Purpose

 You need to be clear in your mind before addressing your employees.
 Employees will have a number of questions regarding the use of a new tool for performance mapping.
-There will be apprehensions regarding the reliability of the tool.
+There will be apprehensions regarding the reliability of the 360 degree performance appraisal method.
 To shun all misconceptions away, HRs should clearly communicate the purpose of the exercise – employee development, identification of skill gaps, and data backed performance appraisals.
 The interactive session will act as an open forum where employees can ask questions one on one.